How Does a Roth IRA Grow and Build Wealth?

 Contributions

-When setting up your Roth IRA, you’ll decide how often you want to make contributions and how much you want them to be.
-It may seem fairly obvious, but your Roth IRA will get bigger as you put more money into it over time.
+When setting up your Roth IRA, you’ll decide how often to make contributions and how much you want them to be.
+It may seem fairly obvious, but your Roth IRA is designed to get bigger as you put more money into it over time, but its value can rise and fall with the market.

 Investment gains

-When you contribute to a Roth IRA, your contributions can be used to purchase a variety of investments—including stocks, bonds, mutual funds, exchange-traded funds (ETFs) and more.
-Depending on the performance of those investments, you can earn interest and dividend payments, which will further grow your savings.
-Your IRA can also earn money if you sell assets in the account for more than you paid for them.
-This is known as capital gains.
+When you contribute to a Roth IRA, you can use your contributions to purchase a variety of investments—including stocks, bonds, mutual funds, exchange-traded funds (ETFs) and more.
+If these investments make money in the form of interest or dividend payments, your savings will continue to grow over time.

 As long as you make a qualified distribution (which for most people means waiting until age 59½ to withdraw earnings), you won’t have to pay taxes on any investment gains in your Roth IRA.
-If you pull earnings out early, they may be subject to tax and an early withdrawal penalty, depending on how you plan to use them.
+But if you pull earnings out early, withdrawal rules may mean you’re subject to tax and an early withdrawal penalty, depending on how you plan to use them.

 How much does a Roth IRA grow in a year?

 It depends on market conditions and the investments you hold in your Roth IRA.
 Holding more stocks than bonds could lead to faster growth, but you’re also assuming more risk.
-The right asset allocation for you will depend on your risk tolerance and goals.
-With that said, since 1970 the S&P 500 has had an annualized total return of over 10 percent.
+The right investment mix (or asset allocation) for you will depend on your risk tolerance and goals.
+With that said, since 1970 the S&P 500 has had an annualized total return of over 10 percent, and a well-diversified portfolio can often see average annual gains in that ballpark.

 Let’s build your retirement plan.